Monday December 15, 2014

 Does this sound familiar?
 A small business owner starts her business, managing all her accounts and inventory in spreadsheets, creating invoices with Word documents, using a basic email provider, and hosting her website on Wordpress.
 Suddenly, she finds that as her business is growing, she’s spending more and more time holding things together.
 She’s buying more and more apps to manage her calendar, productivity, and documents.
 She’s making more and more different payments to companies she can barely remember why she needs.
 Worst of all, she’s less and less in touch with her employees, her business, and, most importantly, her dreams, her family, and her love for what she does.

 Many small business owners hit this particular wall as their company starts to grow.
 They may not know it, but what they need is ERP software (enterprise resource planning).
-This software keeps sales, employee management, online presence, and much more running smoothly.
+This software keeps sales, employee and remote employee management, online presence, and much more running smoothly.
 Until recently, it’s only been used by large businesses who could afford the high cost and support the infrastructure required.
 But now small business ERP is available, and it’s important for small business owners to take advantage of the opportunity to grow.

 "#SmallBusinessERP is available, & it’s important for #smallbusiness owners to take advantage."
 [Tweet this]

 Small business owners should keep one question in mind when choosing ERP software: Is this solution appropriate for the size, needs, and planned growth of my company?
 This can be difficult to evaluate, so we’ve made a list of the top 8 ERP for small business software solutions, with the pros and cons of each.

 AllProWebTools is a small business ERP specifically designed for the needs of small business.
 They offer a wide variety of features, which you add on as you need them.
 The whole system is designed around a unique feature called the Workflow Timeline, which provides a live feed of new orders, employee clock-ins, CRM notes, and more.